How we score

 Evidence framework

-Not all evidence is equal — and most supplement claims rely on weak or indirect data.
+Not all evidence is equal — and many supplement claims rely on weak or indirect data.

 Human clinical trials